Table of Contents

 Can Fat Transfer to the Breast Cause Lumps?

 While the procedure is generally safe when performed by qualified plastic surgeons, it may lead to complications if performed too frequently or by a less-than-stellar practitioner.
+These complications often include the appearance of hardened and sometimes painful lumps in the breast, which can be highly distressing for patients.

-What Are Lumps After Fat Transfer to the Breast?
+What Are lumps After Fat Transfer to the Breast?

 Hardened masses that appear post-fat grafting breast augmentation are typically caused by fat necrosis.
 Fat necrosis is a common complication that may result in either hardened lumps or oil cysts.
 Oil cysts occur when fat necrosis dissolves and forms a calcified cyst over liquid fat, which feels smooth and pliable.